 4 Reasons to Fly to Europe This Fall

-There are four good reasons to go to Europe this fall: Cheaper airfares, no seasonal price hike, smaller crowds and early holiday fun.
-We may never see such perfect conditions for travel to Europe again so take advantage of the savings and the fun.
+There are four good reasons to go to Europe this fall: Cheaper airfares, no autumn price hike, smaller crowds and you can start your holiday fun early.
+Give serious consideration to a trip to Europe this year; we may never see such perfect conditions again.

 1. Cheap airfares

-We’ve seen eye-popping deals to Europe through much of the year including round-trip tickets from Providence, R.I. to Dublin for $269 in October (and that’s a nonstop flight!).
-Here are a few more airfares found in early August for travel on various dates in September, October, November, even December.
+We’ve seen eye-popping fall deals to Europe including round-trip tickets for Los Angeles-London for $369 in November (nonstop, too).
+Here are a few more found in July for travel on various dates in September, October, November and early December.
 Prices in U.S. dollars.

 2. No seasonal hike

 Unlike the November Thanksgiving holiday in the U.S. – when fares jump into the stratosphere – there are no big price hikes on fall fares to Europe.
-In mid-December, fares will rise for Christmas and New Year’s, but drop again after the first week in January.
-This means you have a big block of time in September, October, November and December to travel to Europe while paying very little for tickets.
+In mid-December, fares do rise for Christmas and New Year’s, but drop again after the first week in January.
+This means you have a big block of time in September, October, November and December to travel to Europe with bargain tickets.

 3. Smaller crowds

 Fall is such a great time to travel even if cost is no object.
-The weather is good, not too cold and not too hot, and there are smaller crowds everywhere you go so airports and customs lines are easier to navigate.
-Best of all, there will be fewer tourists queuing up outside major attractions.
+The weather is good and there are smaller crowds at airports, customs lines as well as the big tourist attractions and popular restaurants.

 4. Pre-holiday fun

-A trip to Europe in the fall could make a perfect early holiday gift.
-And there is no place like Europe for wonderful Christmas markets, which generally open their doors to shoppers in mid to late November.
-Bring the whole family on your trip to Europe; at current prices, it can be do-able.
+A fall trip to Europe could make a perfect early holiday gift, or to shop for holiday gifts.
+Europe is home to an incredible number of wonderful Christmas markets, which generally open their doors to shoppers in mid to late November.
+Bring the whole family to Europe; at current prices, it is definitely do-able.

-A final tip for would-be travelers to Europe: If your vacation dates are not flexible enough for the Getaway Map, try flying cheaper days (generally, weekdays) or cheaper routes (connecting flights are often cheaper than non-stops).
-But always compare airfares to be sure of getting the cheapest flight to Europe whenever you go.
-Safe travels!
+If your vacation dates are not flexible enough for the Getaway Map, try flying cheaper days (usually weekdays instead of weekends) and fly cheaper routes (connecting flights often cost less than non-stops).
+Finally, always compare airfares to be sure of getting the cheapest flight to Europe; this is true for the fall and true year-round.
+Now go and have fun – and safe travels!

 The Cheapest Time of Year to Fly: The Dead Zones